Kyder/Image-Presenter/README.md

 # Image-Presenter
 Fullscreen image presenter with web control and addons.

 Application shows images in Fullscreen, and trought web browser is possible to control any part of this app.
+This is Eletron (node.js) app.

 Basic functions:
 - Image presentation with adjustable delay